-HOTEL LAGO GREY Paine National Park, Chile, Days 11 to 12 (2 nights) With its prime setting along an iceberg-dotted lake in Paine National Park, Hotel Lago Grey gives us direct access to Paine's glaciers and trails.
-From the dining room's large picture windows, we'll have a stunning perspective on the calving ice of the Grey Glacier.
-There are great places around the property to watch the sunset, and the views of massive Paine Grande provide a constant visual feast.
-"Hosteria Lago Grey is beautiful-the food, the views, the amenities were fantastic!"
-Marie K., Pittsburgh PA HOTEL LAS TORRES Paine National Park, Chile, Days 13 to 14 (2 nights) Las Torres is located in an extraordinary, privileged site-inside Paine National Park and right at the foot of the majestic Torres del Paine.
+HOTEL LAS TORRES Paine National Park, Chile, Days 13 to 14 (2 nights) Las Torres is located in an extraordinary, privileged site- inside Paine National Park and right at the foot of the majestic Torres del Paine.
 Founded as an 8,000-acre cattle ranch before the park even existed, the property has stunning Paine views, a stable of Patagonian horses, and direct access to trails.
 The guest rooms are comfortable, spa services are available, and the restaurant was recently recognized with an award for the best cuisine in the park.

 HOTEL CABO DE HORNOS

 Punta Arenas, Chile, Day 15 (1 night)

 Located on the central Plaza de Armas in the old port city of Punta Arenas, Cabo de Hornos is a renovated historic property with a stylish lobby of glass and stone, and a cozy bar.
 Guest rooms are spacious and modern, and many have views over the Strait of Magellan and the historic town square.

-Iguazú Falls Extension

-One of the most stunning natural wonders in the world, Iguazú Falls stretches a full mile across the Rio Parana, with 275 separate cascades-one third on the Brazilian side, two thirds on the Argentinian side-laced with rainbows and plunging hundreds of feet in a mist-shrouded subtropical landscape, truly an other-worldly spectacle.
+These are our signature accommodations for this trip.
+Although it is highly unlikely, we may make substitutions when necessary.
+To see more photos and descriptions, please visit our Ultimate Patagonia webpage and click on "Accommodations."
+Iguazú Falls Extension One of the most stunning natural wonders in the world, Iguazú Falls stretches a full mile across the Rio Parana, with 275 separate cascades-one third on the Brazilian side, two thirds on the Argentinian side-laced with rainbows and plunging hundreds of feet in a mist-shrouded subtropical landscape, truly an other-worldly spectacle.
 The cascades form part of the Iguazú National Park, known for more than 400 different species of birds.
 A walk along the footbridges of the park is a chance to spot colorful toucans and other birds.
 The park was declared a Natural World Heritage for Humanity by UNESCO in 1984.
 The Falls can be reached by paths, footbridges, and Zodiac boats, offering a number of different perspectives.